kdheepak/blog/content/37-advent-of-code-2020.md

 part2(data = readInput()) = prod(solve.(Ref(data), [(x=1,y=1),(x=5,y=1),(x=3,y=1),(x=7,y=1),(x=1,y=2)]))
 ```

-In Julia, you `==(e)` returns a "fixed" function which partially applies over the value of `e` and accepts one argument which is uses to compare
+In Julia, you `==(e)` returns a "fixed" function which partially applies over the value of `e` and accepts one argument which you can use to test equality.

 ```
 julia> ==('#')('#')